-How and Why Should You Offer a Discount Coupon?
+How and Why You Should Offer a Discount Coupon

 Discount coupon codes can be used in a number of ways and places.
 They can be used to collect emails, attract new visitors, and/or encourage current members to renew their subscriptions.
 Following are some of the different ways you can use membership coupons to achieve these goals.

 Using a coupon code as a lead magnet is a great way to collect email addresses.
 Consider offering a free trial or discounted subscription or product to encourage visitors to submit their emails and join your list.

 Whether they sign up or not, you’ll have collected their email addresses, and they can be included in future email marketing campaigns, promoting your site and encouraging registrations.

 Use a Discount Coupon Code in an Email or Newsletter

 Since visitors who join your mailing list are expressing an interest in your membership site, it’s important to focus on this group, as they are now part of your target audience and likely to become members.